felix-dumit/EasySpotlight/README.md

 }
 ```

-Now all you have to do is in `application:didFinishLaunchingWithOptions:` register a handler for that type:
+Now you have to register a handler for that type in `application:didFinishLaunchingWithOptions:`:

 ```swift
 EasySpotlight.registerIndexableHandler(SimpleStruct.self) { item in